-We have an integrated management development process which includes regular performance reviews underpinned by a common set of leadership VVitn the rapidly changing nature of work and skills, there is a risk that our workforce is not equipped with the skills required for the new environment.
+With the rapidly changing nature of work and skills, there is a risk that our workforce is not equipped with the skills required for the new environment.

 Our ability to attract, develop and retain a diverse range of skilled people is critical if we are to compete and grow effectively.
 This is especially true in our key emerging markets where there can be a high level of competition for a limited talent pool.